petestewart/chatsync-client/README.md

 ### ChatSync

-A watch-party app with an integrated chatroom and spoiler-busting feature for when users are watching video feeds that aren't in sync with each other.
+A watch party app with an integrated chatroom and spoiler-busting feature for when users are watching video feeds that aren't in sync with each other.

 Python server repo located [here](https://github.com/petestewart/chatsync-server)